NumbfootBandito/squarespace-custom-blocks/README.md

 ### How It Works
 The way Squarespace handles these custom block templates is quite simple.
-Like [custom collections](http://developers.squarespace.com/collections/), you'll need to create a configuration file, and then a template.
+Like [custom collections](http://developers.squarespace.com/collections/), you'll need to create a configuration file and a template file.
 In my testing, the file name of the template is irrelevant, but the block name specified in the configuration is important.
 So the two files you'll need are:

 * yourfilename.block.conf
 * yourfilename.block